tusharchopratech/tusharchopratech.github.io/_pages/research.md

 Reinforcement Learning | Deep Learning
 ------
 * Worked on a novel algorithm in multiagent Re-enforcement learning (RL) domain, which involves learning tasks from trajectories and experts.
-This was done at Univeristy of Waterloo with Prof. Mark Crowley and their lab researchers.
+This was done at Univeristy of Waterloo with Prof. Mark Crowley and their research team.
 * Developed Deep Learning (DL) models for Deep Q-learning from Demonstrations (DQfD), Continuous control with deep reinforcement learning (DDPG), and Reinforcement Learning from Imperfect Demonstrations (NAC), for Pommerman, predator-prey, and soccer as testbeds.

 Publications